-We lease property in multiple facilities across the U.S. (including the Dunkirk Facility in upstate New York) and Italy, including facilities located in El Segundo, CA, that are leased from related parties.
+We lease property in multiple facilities across the U.S. (including the Dunkirk Facility in upstate New York) and Italy, including facilities located in El Segundo, CA, which are leased from related parties.
 Substantially all of our operating lease right-of-use assets and operating lease liabilities relate to facilities leases.
-See Note 9, Related-Party Agreements, for additional information about our related-party leases.
+All of our finance leases are related to equipment rental at the Dunkirk Facility.
+See Note 10, Related-Party Agreements, for additional information about our related-party leases.